BOARD POLICY - 1312.3

 Irvine, CA 92604

 The Compliance Officer is authorized to designate his/her duties relating to investigation and preparation of a decision to another District employee on a case by case basis.
-However, the Compliance Officer shall ensure that the employee who is designated to investigate a complaint and prepare a decision is knowledgeable about the laws, programs or other subject matter for which the/she is designated to investigate.
+However, the Compliance Officer shall ensure that the employee who is designated to investigate a complaint and prepare a decision is knowledgeable about the laws, programs or other subject matter for which he/she is designated to investigate.
 (5 CCR 4621).
 Designated employees may have access to legal counsel if deemed appropriate and necessary by the Compliance Officer.

-The Superintendent or his/her designee shall annually provide written notification of the District's Uniform Complaint Policy and Administrative Regulation to students, employees, parents/guardians, the district advisory committee, school advisory committees, appropriate private school officials or representatives, and other interested parties.
+The Superintendent or his/her designee shall annually provide written notification of the District's Uniform Complaint Policy and Administrative Regulation to students, employees, parents/guardians, the District advisory committee, school advisory committees, appropriate private school officials or representatives, and other interested parties.
 This notice shall be in English, and if appropriate and necessary pursuant to Cal.
 Educ.
 Code §48985, in the student's primary language.
-The Compliance Officer or his/her designee shall make available copies of the district's Uniform Complaint Policy and Administrative Regulation free of charge.
+The Compliance Officer or his/her designee shall make available copies of the District's Uniform Complaint Policy and Administrative Regulation free of charge.
 (5 CCR 4622).

 The notice shall advise potential complainants that the District is primarily responsible for compliance with federal and state laws and regulations and as such, has adopted a Uniform Complaint Policy and corresponding Administrative Regulation.
 (5 CCR 4621).